Menu

 Press Release

-New Heat Index Mapping Tool Highlights Communities Impacted by Climate Change and Resources for This Hot Season
+‘Extreme Heat Edition’ Highlights Communities Impacted by Climate Change and Offers Solutions

-A new Heat Index mapping tool, developed by PHI’s Public Health Alliance of Southern California, in partnership with the UCLA Luskin Center for Innovation, allows community groups, government entities, schools, tribal organizations, community members and other key audiences to scan their community and understand which areas and populations groups will be most affected by heat now and in the years to come.
+In response to the pressing need for statewide data platforms that predict how our communities can withstand rising temperatures, the Public Health Alliance of Southern California (the Alliance) based at the Public Health Institute, in collaboration with the University of California, Los Angeles (UCLA) Luskin Center for Innovation, have co-developed the California Healthy Places Index Extreme Heat Edition (HPI: Extreme Heat Edition).
+The HPI: Extreme Heat Edition allows journalists, community groups, government entities, schools, tribal organizations, community members, and other key audiences to scan their community and understand which areas and populations are likely to be most affected by heat now and in the years to come.

 “Open and accessible data on extreme heat impacts, linked with opportunities and funding sources, is key to empowering communities to build healthy, resilient neighborhoods.
 The California HPI: Extreme Heat Edition makes these data actionable through an interactive, easy-to-use tool,” said Tracy Delaney, PhD, the founding executive director of the Public Health Alliance of Southern California.